chaxyouxbraoui7/student-presence-system/README.md

 This project is licensed under the terms of the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.

-- The project is intended **strictly for educational, academic, or personal learning purposes**.
+- The project is intended **strictly for educational, academic, and personal learning purposes**.
 - **Commercial use is not permitted** without explicit written permission from the author(s).
 - If you modify or share this work, **you must provide proper credit and indicate changes**.